APSA Africa Workshops

-Early-career African and Arab scholars are invited to apply for participation in the 2019 Research Development Groups.
-The MENA RDG and Africa RDG will take place in conjunction with the 2019 to the APSA Annual Meeting in Washington, DC.
-The deadline for applications to both programs is March 10, 2019.
-For additional information, contact firstname.lastname@example.org.
+Early-career African scholars are invited to apply for participation in the 2020 Research Development Group organized by the African Politics Conference Group (APCG).
+The Africa RDG will take place in conjunction with the APSA Annual Meeting in San Francisco, CA. The deadline for application is March 15.
+For additional information, contact email@example.com.

 Building on the success of APSA’s Africa Workshops program, APSA continues to offer a robust series of International Workshops.
-Since 2013, over 135 scholars have participated in APSA’s MENA Workshops, which supports early-career scholars from across the Arab Middle East and North Africa.
-Starting in 2019, APSA’s Asia Workshops will support early-career scholars from across East and Southeast Asia.
+Since 2013, over 160 scholars have participated in APSA’s MENA Workshops, which supports early-career scholars from across the Arab Middle East and North Africa.
+APSA’s Asia Workshops support early-career scholars from across East and Southeast Asia.
 For more information on APSA’s International programming, visit https://www.apsanet.org/internationalprograms.